EDWARD TREFTS

 −I am a monk and I treasure each of the

-with my brothers.
+seven days with my brothers.
 I am occupied

 with singing but nevertheless I would like